b Balance Buster Start my plan

 $

 Not sure yet?
-You can skip this step — we'll still show your payoff plan.
+You can skip this — we'll still show your payoff plan.

 Both strategies work.
 Both will get you to debt freedom.
 The question is: which one fits how your brain works?